august-ronne/IV1201-Architecture-Frontend-2021-KTH-Course/README.md

 - [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html)
 - [React - A JavaScript library for building user interfaces](https://reactjs.org/)

+### File Tree Explained

+**Components**

+Every component in this directory can be said to represent its own view.
+Some of them, like `Message.js`, is only rendered as an inner component of other components, but could theoretically be rendered on its own.

+**Context**

+The global state of the front-end is stored here.
+Currently the global state consists of the status of the user browsing the front-end, for example if the user is authenticated or not.
+Each component in the whole front-end will have access to the global state.

+**HoCs**

+HoCs stands for Higher-order Components.
+These components can not be considered as views on their own, but rather encapsulates other view components in order to generalize some functionality.

+**Models**

+In this application only the html forms are modeled in the `Models` directory, but other models could be added here if you would need to.
+The forms modeled here are used in the `Register.js` and `Login.js`components.
+The models are created in order to supply the forms with validation.

+**Services**
+The files in this directory are responsible for calling the API of the back-end/back-ends the front-end wishes to use.

 # OLD README BELOW (SAVE FOR NOW)

 ### `npm start`